Musings after seeing the film Just Eat It by Vancouver filmmakers.

-Instead of going straight from our plates (or the back of the fridge) to the garbage can, we can think about other options first.
+Instead of going straight from our plates (or the back of the fridge) to the garbage can, we have the choice to think about other options first.

 Can we wrap it and put it in the fridge for use later?
 Leftovers snack later?

 Can we feed it to an animal?
-(My great-grandmother had a "Slop Bucket" on her farm - any food waste went to animals, the dogs or chickens!)
+(According to my mother, my great-grandmother had a "Slop Bucket" on her farm & any food waste went to goats, dogs or chickens.)